VictoriaTrabW/visual-project-VictoriaTrabW/README.md

 # Self-assigned project: Chest X-Ray Image Classification
-This repository contains my self-assigned project in visual analytics.

 This project aims to classify chest X-ray images into two categories: Pneumonia and Normal.
 The dataset consists of 5,863 X-ray images obtained from pediatric patients.
 The goal is to build and evaluate  a model that can identify pneumonia cases from chest X-ray images obtained from a dataset from kaggle.